googleinterns/ghidra-nsis-extension/README.md

 **This is not an officially supported Google product.**

+This plugin supports NSIS binaries built using the default NSIS spec

 # Loading Extension into Eclipse for Development
 * Install Java
   * Tested verison: `jdk-11.0.2`